apache/nifi-minifi-cpp/PROCESSORS.md

 ### Description

 Gets images from USB Video Class (UVC)-compatible devices.
-Outputs one frame per flow file at the rate specified by the `FPS` property in the format specified by the `Format` property.
+Outputs one flow file per frame at the rate specified by the `FPS` property in the format specified by the `Format` property.

+Camera frames are captured in a separate background thread and are emitted as flow files upon capture.
+The onTrigger of this processor is a NOOP and will report an error if inputs are flowed into the processor.
+Because of this, the standard event/timer driven scheduling options have no effect.

+If the camera supports multiple image size/quality settings, the highest quality is chosen for the given FPS.
+For example:

+- If the FPS is 10 and the camera supports a maximum of 1920x1080 at this FPS, output images will be 1920x780
+- If the FPS is 60 and the camera supports a maximum of 320x240 at this FPS, output images will be 320x240

 ### Properties